pkgcloud/pkgcloud/CONTRIBUTING.md

 - Please tag your commit depending what it does (`[misc]`, `[docs]`, `[database]`, `[compute]`)
 - Follow the style guide in code and docs.
 - Your pull request should pass the tests and the `travis-ci` build.
 This will be reviewed by the maintainer.
+  - Before making the pull request, please run the unit tests using `npm test`.
+  - Before making the pull request, please run the lint tests using `npm run lint`.

 ## Coding standards: JS